hamzaas/OMNeT-INET-SpineLeafResearch/README.md

 4. Download our repository.
 There are two main projects in our repository that you will have to import into OMNet++.
 The inet-4.2.0u and Spine-Leaf-ManualDCN.
 The inet-4.2.0u is basically an OMNeT++ extension (INeT version 4.2.0) that we have modified to allow the functionality of a Spine Leaf data center topology.
 The Spine-Leaf-ManualDCN is where the actual network is located.
 You will need to import both these projects into OMNet++. </br>

-5. Right click on the workspace in OMNeT++ and click Import.
+5. In the workspace section, click on Import Projects.

-6. Then click Existing Projects Into Workspace and select our repository.
+6. Then click Existing Projects Into Workspace.

+7. Click browse and select the folder from out repository.
+	- The folder should include both inet-4.2.0u and Spine-Leaf-ManualDCN.

-7. Confirm that Spine-Leaf-ManualDCN is referencing inetu by right clicking Spine-LeafDCN and click on properties.
+8. Confirm that Spine-Leaf-ManualDCN is referencing inetu by right clicking Spine-LeafDCN and click on properties.

-8. From the properties click on project references and make sure inetu is checked.
+9. From the properties click on project references and make sure inetu is checked.

+10. Finally build the workspace.
+Right click the workspace and click Build Project.

-## Running the simulation.<a name ="running"></a>
+## Running from the GUI.<a name ="runningGUI"></a>
-<p> You may run our simulation from inside the OMNeT++ GUI or from command line. </p>

-Running from the GUI.

 1. First check the ini_generated.ini file and make sure that the correct line is uncommented to run in GUI.
 	- The path changes when running from command line to GUI.